 Things to see on the Great Ocean Road – lighthouses

 One of the most popular attractions on the Great Ocean Road is the series of lighthouses that dot the coastline.
-These historic structures have been guiding ships since the late 19th century, and today they are popular tourist destinations on the GOR.
-Plan a stop at Cape Otway Lighstation and Split Point Lighthouses on the Australian Great Ocean Road.
-Book a tour of Split Point Lighthouse today.
+These historic structures have been guiding ships since the late 19th century, and today, they are popular tourist destinations on the GOR.

 Things to do along the Great Ocean Road – Go skydiving